arboleya/coffee-toaster/README.md

 # Debug Mode

 In debug mode (option -d) all files will be compiled individually inside a<BR>
-folder called "toaster" in the same directory you have your release file,<BR>
+folder called "toaster" in the same directory you've pointed your debug file,<BR>
 	aiming to ease the debugging process.

 	cd existing-project
 	toaster -wd

-For example, if you have "release/app.js", a folder will be created in<BR>
+For example, if you have "release/app-debug.js", a folder will be created in<BR>
 "release/toaster" and all your CoffeeScript files will be compiled to<BR>
 Javascript within.

 Bellow is a representative directory structure:

 	├── release
+	│   ├── app-debug.js
 	│   ├── app.js
 	│   ├── index.html
 	│   └── toaster
-	│       ├── src
+	│       └── basic
-	│       │   ├── app.js
+	│           ├── app.js
-	│       │   ├── letters
+	│           ├── letters
-	│       │   │   ├── a.js
+	│           │   ├── a.js
-	│       │   │   └── b.js
+	│           │   └── b.js
-	│       │   ├── repeating
+	│           ├── repeating
-	│       │   │   └── a.js
+	│           │   ├── a.js
-	│       │   └── single
+	│           │   └── b.js
+	│           ├── single
 	│           │   └── script.js
-	│       └── toaster.js
+	│           └── toplevel.js
 	├── src
+	│   └── basic
 	│       ├── app.coffee
 	│       ├── letters
 	│       │   ├── a.coffee
 	│       │   └── b.coffee
 	│       ├── repeating
+	│       │   ├── a.coffee
-	│   │   └── a.coffee
+	│       │   └── b.coffee
-	│   └── single
+	│       ├── single
-	│       └── script.coffee
+	│       │   └── script.coffee
+	│       └── toplevel.coffee
+	├── toaster.coffee
+	└── vendors
+	    ├── _.js
-	└── toaster.coffee
+	    └── jquery.js

-There's also a 'toaster.js' file inside the 'release/toaster' folder which<BR>
-is responsible to load all your files into the right order.
+The debug file you've chosen is the boot-loader responsible to load all your<BR>
+files into the right order.

 So in your .html you'll have two options: